radicle-dev/radicle-upstream/app/README.md

 Before running tests locally you'll need to set up a test fixture repository:
 `git submodule foreach "git fetch --all"`.

-- to run the tests do: `yarn test`
+- to run tests do: `yarn test`
 - to troubleshoot tests in the Cypress GUI, run: `yarn test:debug`

-To isolate single test for debugging purposes, use the `.only` method:
+- to isolate a single test for debugging purposes, use the `.only` method:
 ```javascript
 context("a bazillion tests in this context", () => {
   it("does one thing", () => {